HenriTEL/gitblog2/README.md

 High priority:

 * Add bio and picture from github
+* make a script to publish new releases on git, pip and docker hub (alos update the Dockerfile)
 * Draft support (set publish_date to first `mv`)
 * E2E tests